piroor/webextensions-lib-tab-id-fixer/README.md

 ...
 ```

+Nothing will happen when the given `tabs.Tab` object has correct `id`.

 ### `TabIdFixer.fixTabId()`

 This method is a primitive method for cases only tab id is available but the `tabs.Tab` object is not given.
 For example: